mdhaber/scipy/paper.md

 In a world awash with data and computers, it is tempting to automate the process of scientific discovery by performing comparisons between many pairs of variables in hope of finding correlations.
-When frequentist hypothesis tests between pairs of variables are performed at a fixed confidence level, increasing the number of tests increases the probability of observing a "statistically significant" result, even when the null hypothesis is actually true.
-Carefully designed tests, such as Tukey's HSD (Honestly Significant Difference) Test [@tukey1949comparing], protect against this practice of "data dredging", producing p-values and confidence intervals that correctly account for the number of comparisons performed.
-Several such tests rely on the studentized range distribution [@lund1983algorithm], which models the range (i.e. the difference between the maximum and minimum values) of the means of samples from a normally distributed population.
-Although there are already implementations of these tests available in the scientific Python ecosystem, all of them rely on approximations of the studentized range distribution, which are not be accurate outside the range of inputs for which they are designed.
+When frequentist hypothesis tests are performed at a fixed confidence level, increasing the number of tests increases the probability of observing a "statistically significant" result, even when the null hypothesis is actually true.
+Carefully designed tests, such as Tukey's HSD (Honestly Significant Difference) Test [@tukey1949comparing], protect against this practice of "data dredging", producing p-values and confidence intervals that account for the number of comparisons performed.
+Several such tests rely on the studentized range distribution [@lund1983algorithm], which models the range (i.e. difference between maximum and minimum values) of the means of samples from a normally distributed population.
+Although there are already implementations of these tests available in the scientific Python ecosystem, all of them rely on approximations of the studentized range distribution, which are not accurate outside the range of inputs for which they are designed.
 Here we present the implementation of a very accurate and sufficiently fast implementation of the studentized range distribution and a function for performing Tukey's HSD test.
-Both of these are available in SciPy 1.8.0.
+Both of these features are available in SciPy 1.8.0.

 # Statement of need

-After Analysis of Variance (ANOVA) indicates that there is a statistically significant difference between at least one pair of groups in an experiment, researchers are often interested in *which* of the differences is statistically significant.
-Researchers use post-hoc tests to study these pairwise differences while controlling the experiment-wise error rate.
+After analysis of variance (ANOVA) indicates that there is a statistically significant difference between at least one pair of groups in an experiment, researchers are often interested in *which* of the differences is statistically significant.
+Researchers use "post-hoc tests" to study these pairwise differences while controlling the experiment-wise error rate.
 Until recently, no post-hoc tests were available in SciPy [@virtanen2020scipy], the de-facto standard library of fundamental algorithms for scientific computing